solo-io/dev-portal-starter/README.md

    docker push "your-image-name"
    ```

-4. Follow [the instructions in the engineering-demos repo](https://github.com/solo-io/engineering-demos/blob/ad5f6e217a50c8fcc9d1aa6e442a2c9bbef47eb2/gloo-mesh/portal/multicluster/README.md) to set up dev portal resources.
+4. Go through the steps on the [solo.io docs site](https://docs.solo.io/gloo-gateway/main/portal/dev-portal/frontend/portal-frontend/) to set up dev portal resources and deploy your image.
 Use the same image name that you used to build the image for the portal-frontend deployment's `spec.template.containers.image` field.

+- If you would like to run your image outside the mesh you will need to:

+  - Update your auth provider to enable the PKCE auth flow.
+  - Update your portal server's `CorsPolicy` to include your portal frontend's domain.
+  - Update your portal server's `ExtAuthPolicy` to include the inlineJWKs from your auth provider.
-5. Run your image using the environment variables that correspond to your setup.
+  - Run your portal frontend app with this command, replacing the variables to match your configuration:

-   - If using the PKCE auth flow, the command will look like:

     ```sh
     docker run \
     --name portal-frontend \
     -p 4000:4000 \
     -e VITE_PORTAL_SERVER_URL="/v1" \
     -e VITE_CLIENT_ID="your-client-id" \
     -e VITE_TOKEN_ENDPOINT="your-token-endpoint" \
     -e VITE_AUTH_ENDPOINT="your-auth-endpoint" \
     -e VITE_LOGOUT_ENDPOINT="your-logout-endpoint" \
     "your-image-name"
     ```

   - If running this app in the mesh with an `ExtAuthPolicy` that has an "oidcAuthorizationCode" config, you will need to update the image name and environment variables in your portal frontend deployment.
 See the [Environment Variables if using an oidcAuthorizationCode ExtAuthPolicy](#environment-variables-if-using-an-oidcauthorizationcode-extauthpolicy) of this Readme for more details.

 ## UI Development